The Entity / (1983) 20th Century Fox

 Speaking of skin crawling, in the scenes where Carla’s is attacked, there are clearly finger impressions on her chest, arms, and legs, but with no visible hands in sight.
 A mind-twisting special effect, the visual effects team reportedly designed a hot air stream system to bring it to life.
 This practical, non-computerized process made the scenes look extremely genuine, coupled with the wonderful performance by Hershey as she struggles to fight off a non-existent force.

-While some critics had mix opinions on the effectiveness of The Entity, universally, all praised the tremendous acting of Hershey.
+While some critics had mixed opinions on the effectiveness of The Entity, universally, all praised the tremendous acting of Hershey.
 She was believable, and despite the unbelievable situations, came across quite logical.
 That in mind, while playing the role of a victim repeatedly assaulted, Hershey’s portrayal of Carla was that of a strong, independent woman, who while afraid, stood up to her fears.
-This is reality was never more evident than in the closing of the film when she is alone in the house until a voice breaks the silence saying “Welcome home, cunt” prior to the front door slamming shut.
+This reality was never more evident than in the closing of the film when she is alone in the house until a voice breaks the silence saying “Welcome home, cunt” prior to the front door slamming shut.
 Unrattled, she opens the door, walks out, and drives away with her family.
-This boldly moment imprints the idea that this relentless entity will follow her wherever she goes, leaving viewers mind’s to run wild with fear.
+This bold moment imprints the idea that this relentless entity will follow her wherever she goes, leaving viewers mind’s to run wild with fear.

 A moderate success at the box office, The Entity did not go unnoticed, and the year of widespread release, Barbara Hershey won the award for best actress at the Avoriaz Fantastic Film Festival.
 A year later, in 1984, Charles Bernstein was nominated for best music in a film at The Saturn Awards.